NuLLxD/Proton.SH/README.md

 Steam Proton Cheat Engine Helper

 A simple bash script that makes launching Cheat Engine easier for Steam Proton running in linux.
-Quickly determine the prefix used by the currently running game.
+This script quickly determines the prefix used by the currently running game.
-Once Cheat Engine is installed in the prefix, quickly and automatically launch Cheat Engine!
+Once Cheat Engine is installed in the prefix, you can easily and automatically launch Cheat Engine!

 You will need to have Cheat Engine extracted to your system.
 You will need to have the Cheat Engine executable in your Proton game's prefix.